SnapZoo-Bangkit-2023/CloudComputing/README.md

 ```

 ## SnapZoo Content References
-This app use Animal images provided by Wikimedia on Public Domain Licences.
+The description in snapzoo, our team prefer to observation data in internet.
 For details, please refer to this link.
 ```
 https://docs.google.com/spreadsheets/
 ```